-Potential impact on groundwater quality de terioration as a result waste water storage pefore treatment Impact Description Nature of Impact Contamination of groundwater due to the cracking, leaking or overflow of the concrete ponds and/or pipelines within the WWTW and to and from inflow and outflow points, allowing the seepage of contaminants into the groundwater.
-Status of Impact Negative Recommended mitigation measures Description Impact avoidance/ Prevention/ Mitigation Spillages or leakages from the WWTW could contaminate the surrounding non-perennial freshwater systems and groundwater in the area.
-Therefore, the effluent containment ponds should be appropriately lined to avoid discharge into the subsurface, and potentially groundwater.
-Solid waste should be stored on concrete bunded or lined surfaces and water drainage from the solid waste should be captured and returned to the WWTW.
-It is recommended that Groundwater Management Plan be implemented to ensure the groundwater quality is not affected by the operations of the WWTW.
-Monitoring of the WWTW infrastructure is required to ensure that there is no loss of water in the system; flow meters measuring influent and effluent must be installed, monitored and recorded.
-Regular internal and external inspections and auditing of the facility must take place to ensure the infrastructure is in good working order.
-Assessment of impact Rating before mitigation Rating after mitigation Extent of impact Site Specific (L) Site Specific (SS) Duration of impact Long term (L) Short term (S) Magnitude of negative impact Medium (M) Medium (M) Low (L) Magnitude of positive impact Zero (Z) Intensity of impact Destructive - Medium (M) Destructive -Low (L) Probability of occurrence Possible (Po) Improbable (Im) Significance Medium (M) Very Low (VL) Confidence Sure (S) Sure (S)
+Potential impact on groundwater quality de terioration as a result waste water storage be efore treatment Impact Description Nature of Impact Contamination of groundwater due to the cracking, leaking or overflow of the concrete ponds and/or pipelines containing brine from treated potable water, allowing the seepage of contaminants into the groundwater.
+Status of Impact Negative Recommended mitigation measures Description Impact avoidance/ Prevention/ Mitigation Spillages or leakages from the brine ponds could contaminate the groundwater in the area.
+Therefore, the brine containment ponds should be appropriately lined with additional bunding structures to avoid discharge into the subsurface, and potentially groundwater.
+It is recommended that Groundwater Management Plan be implemented to ensure the groundwater quality is not affected by the operations of the brine ponds Regular internal and external inspections and auditing of the facility must take place to ensure the infrastructure is in good working order.
+Assessment of impact Rating before mitigation Rating after mitigation Extent of impact Site Specific (L) Site Specific (SS) Duration of impact Long term (L) Short term (S) Magnitude of negative impact Medium (M) Low (L) Magnitude of positive impact Zero (Z) Zero (Z) Intensity of impact Destructive - Medium (M) Destructive -Low (L) Probability of occurrence Possible (Po) Improbable (Im) Significance Medium (M) Very Low (VL) Confidence Sure (S) Sure (S) Sure (S)